 Building a racing drone

-Once you feel confident and brave enough you can build your own mini quad, but it requires skills in soldering and deeper understanding in RC.
+Once you feel confident and brave enough you can start looking into building your own mini quad.
+There will be a lot more to learn, it will require skill with a soldering iron and a deeper understanding of RC.

-I don’t encourage people to start out with an RTF (read to fly) drone that come pre-built, but if you really hate building and insist, there are many great options available:
+I don’t encourage people to start out with a pre-built RTF (read to fly) drone, but if you are not confident with soldering, building your own drone might not be the best solution for you.
+Thankfully there are now many great options available:

 Don’t just buy what everyone else is buying because they said it’s the best.
-Their personal preference and skill sets will vary compared to yours and may not suit you.
+Their personal preference and skill sets will vary compared to yours, and what suits them may not suit you.

-Something else to remember, things are changing at such a fast pace in this hobby, it’s easy to get caught up in the rat race of what’s best or what’s the most popular.
-Something we refer to as “Hype Train”.
+And remember, technology and products are constantly moving forward a fast pace in this hobby, it’s easy to get caught up in the rat race of what’s best or what’s the most popular.
+Something we refer to as the “Hype Train“.

 Learning how to fly

-How long it will take you to learn to fly competently, hugely depends on the person, but spending 30 mins to an hour everyday for a couple of weeks should get you to fly a quadcopter in line of sight or in FPV quite confidently.
+How long it takes you to learn to fly competently largely depends on the person.
+Spending 30 mins to an hour every day for a week or two practicing flying should get you comfortable with controlling a quadcopter.

-Don’t be afraid to crash, that is a good opportunity to learn emergency maneuvering, or worse, repairing :) These are all crucial lessons you can apply to flying larger and faster multirotors.
+Don’t be afraid to crash!
+Not only is it inevitable (even for experienced pilots), it is a good opportunity to learn emergency maneuvering, or worse, repairing :) These are all crucial lessons you can apply to flying larger and faster multirotors.

 We put together a training course tutorial on how to fly a mini quad in FPV.